 This video is a quick scored music collage but I also create and design custom sound effects, implement them using game middleware, and I voice act and direct voice actors.
 Throughout the site there's numerous videos of audio, gameplay and film footage, previous work projects and trailers, tutorials and more.

 Sound design - creation and mix of all sound effects, music and dialogue.
-This example is my sound effect work, end music, and my voice acting for the lead character Rock Gunnar in Tuatara Games and publisher Versus Evil game Let Them Come.
+This example is my sound effect work, the end music, and my voice acting for the lead character Rock Gunnar in Tuatara Games' Let Them Come (publisher Versus Evil).
 Listen to the small details, the clarity and then of course the overall design of all the sound effects.
 Audio is a strange thing as it is quite subliminal for the most part.
 We notice what we see, we feel what we hear.

 Scoring to film - also includes cut scenes, animation or any linear media.
 It's written following a storyline from start to finish.
 There's many dynamics, tempos and emotions that need to be expressed as it does this.

 Synthesis and modular software - this is where things can get interesting, and music scores can be written using this method.
 You create tones, patterns, percussive lines and many more (simplified definition) from a voltage, which is then manipulated by another voltage and then another until you have many layered and weaving patterns.

 Interactive game music - layered music is written for randomized in-game events, and then implemented into a middleware program (Wwise) which is then integrated into the game engine.
 Some cues are layered loops, others cut scene synced cues, others are one-shots that play and also stop other music from playing.
 The possibilities are extensive ultimately leaving every gameplay experience with different variations of music being triggered.